chris-hall-hu/Drupal-Content-Swiss-Army-Knife-talk/README.md

 A Drupal Camp talk, using reveal.js.

-Download and run sak.html in a web browser.
+Download and zip, extract and run sak.html in a web browser.